-Monitoring performance and using the resulting information to secure improvement is an important part of the work of Head Teachers, school staff and officers within the Education Service.
+Monitoring performance and using the resulting information to secure improvement is an important part of the work of Head Teachers, school staff and officers within the Education Services.

-The priorities for Baljaffray Primary School for session 2020-2021 are very much focused on school recovery after the long period of closure and supporting learners on their return during the Covid pandemic.
-In addition to rigorous risk assessments and recovery planning priorities include:
+The priorities for Baljaffray Primary School for session 2023-2024 are very much focused on school recovery after the long period of closure and supporting learners on their return during the Covid pandemic.
+Priorities include: